ghaerr/gfx/README.md

 That python script uses font handling classes from Dan Bader's blog post on using freetype at https://dbader.org/blog/monochrome-font-rendering-with-freetype-and-python.

-Negative glyph.left fixes are from Peter Hinch's MicroPython font handling project at https://github.com/peterhinch/micropython-font-to-py.
+Negative glyph.left fixes are from Stephen Irons' contribution to Peter Hinch's MicroPython font handling project at https://github.com/peterhinch/micropython-font-to-py.

 The C font rotation algorithm is based on Salvatore Sanfilippo's Python MicroFont rendering library at https://github.com/antirez/microfont.